 Thank you very much for contacting my office.
 I realize this is a challenging time for you and that you have lots of questions.
 It is okay to be anxious and overwhelmed; the trick is not to fight it.
 Instead, you are on the right track by educating yourself about options to help deal with your...Read more »

 The question is never "can I sue?" (because that answer is always yes), but "SHOULD I sue?" (or "is it worth my time to sue?"
-In this case, the answer would be no. Law enforcement agencies are immune from most lawsuits and your suit would almost certainly fail very shortly after being filed.
-I know...Read more »
+In this case, the answer would be no. Law enforcement agencies are immune from most lawsuits and your suit would almost certainly fail very...Read more »

 Only the judge can dismiss the order of protection and a hearing is often required to do so.
 I have included a link to the forms used in AZ courts for Orders of Protection.
 Go to page 17 and use the "Request" page to request the court dismiss the Order.
-You will have to explain why you want the...Read more »
+You will have to explain why you...Read more »

 Before I answer your questions, I would want more information.
 Was someone convicted of domestic violence for property damage?
 Did the State get involved in terms of charging the perpetrator?
 Did the victim desire prosecution?
 Did the victim agree to testify?

 When you turn yourself in, you will find that there is most likely a warrant that has been out for your arrest.
 When you arrive at court you will have to appear as a "walk-in" case so the judge can see you.
-The judge has the discretion to take you into custody, pay a bond or simply give you the...Read more »
+The judge has the discretion to take you into custody, pay a bond or simply give...Read more »

 In Maricopa County the attorney has to be certified in order to be first chair in a capital case.
 That said, in my experience the court appointed capital attorneys are among the best and free to the defendant.
 It is extremely rare to find a private attorney who handles murder cases, much less to do...Read more »